Azure/terraform-azurerm-avm-ptn-cicd-agents-and-runners/modules/container-app-job/README.md

 ### <a name="input_location"></a> [location](#input\_location)

-Description: The location where the resources will be deployed.
+Description: Azure region where the resource should be deployed.

 Type: `string`